vojtasvoboda/oc-userexportpdf-plugin/README.md

 ## Future plans

 - [ ] skip seeding layout/template when already exists with same code
+- [ ] generate PDF also with Gravatars, not only local avatar images

 **Feel free to send pullrequest!**